nuriapdc/SpotifyProject/README.md

 The raw data file contains a tab with dummy royalties data, created only for the purporse of this exercise

+Visualizations show the most popular genre by year and the top 10 songs by year

 Analysis and visualizations were made in jupyter lab